Pink certificate: Homosexuality in Turkey

 The first piece of LGBTQ legislation was passed during the Ottoman Caliphate, when homosexuality, köçekler (young dancer slaves) and sodomy were decriminalized in 1858, as part of wider reforms during the Tanzimat.
 The first Turkish LGBTQ organizations were founded in the early 1990s, Lambda Istanbul, the first of such organizations, was founded in 1993 as a cultural space for the LGBT community, becoming an official organization in 2006.
 Historically, although homosexuality has not enjoyed a public platform, participation in pride marches, and public acceptance and visibility have risen slowly over the past few years.
 In spring 2010, Turkey's Minister of State Responsible for Women and Family Affairs, Selma Aliye Kavaf, attracted much media attention when she made a controversial statement during an interview with the daily Hürriyet newspaper: "I believe that homosexuality is a biological disorder, a disease.
 It is something that needs to get treated."
 This sparked national as well as international interest in the state of LGBT rights and individuals in Turkey for a brief time as a reaction: LGBT activists organized a march on İstiklal Avenue to call for an apology, homosexuality became a topic of discussion on a public level, and international media outlets criticized the statement, as well as Turkey's stance on homosexuality.

 In 2011, Turkey witnessed the biggest pride march to date in Southeast Europe, with participation reaching over 10,000, and with support from parties such as the Republican People's Party (CHP) and the Peace and Democracy Party (BDP).
 In 2013, the Istanbul Pride march consisted of over 100,000 people, due in large part to the Gezi Park protests taking place at the same time.

+Regulatory framework

+Article 17 of the Turkish Armed Forces Health Regulation originally classified homosexuality as a "psychosexual disorder".
+In 2015 the regulation's wording was revised to refer instead to "sexual identity and behavioural disorders", though homosexuality has continued to serve as grounds for exemption under the amended language.